mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Azure.StorageAccount.md

 ## Class: Azure.StorageAccount.MessageQueueing.IQueueClientFactory
-Factory for creating instances of for Azure Storage Queues.
+Factory for creating instances of
+ *See: T:Azure.Storage.Queues.QueueClient*for Azure Storage Queues.

 ### Methods

 #### Create(Microsoft.Extensions.Configuration.IConfigurationSection)
-Creates a new instance of based on the provided configuration section.
+Creates a new instance of
+ *See: T:Azure.Storage.Queues.QueueClient*based on the provided configuration section.

 ##### Parameters
 * *config:* The configuration section containing connection string and queue name.